misslecter/welcome/README.md

 ## Public transport in Prague

-The flat is located very close to the tram and metro stops.
+The apartment is located very close to the tram and metro stops.
 - Tram stop [Ostrčilovo náměstí](https://maps.app.goo.gl/MyyCbKjSiqRr6nZf6) - 3 min walk
     - take a tram to **Výtoň** stop (3 min) to go to the Vltava river.
 You will find various cafes and bars there, or just a nice place to walk along the river.
     - take a tram to **Karlovo náměstí** stop (5 min) to go to the Charles square.